mathandley/fitplot/README.md

 ## Questions/reviews
 Feedback to martin.handley@nottingham.ac.uk :)

+# Known Issues:
+If users import monthly data spanning two separate years, e.g., mid December 2017 to mid January 2018, the data will be put into the prior year's (i.e., 2017) year-to-date file.

 ## Disclaimer
 Don't blame me for anything, especially if you're peeved at the shape of the